100% FreeFrom your first enquiry to your visa approval — Zero Cost. | 🎓 Scholarship help · ✈ Air ticket discount

 What if I can't afford the full GIC amount?

-The GIC amount is non-negotiable — you must deposit the full CAD $20,635.
+No bank mandates a fixed GIC amount, and the GIC itself is optional — but you still have to satisfy IRCC that you can cover CAD $22,895 in living costs for your first year, on top of tuition and travel.
+Depositing the full CAD $22,895 in a GIC is simply the easiest way to show it.
 If this is difficult, consider education loans (DBBL, City Bank, and others offer study abroad loans) or family support.
 Remember, this money comes back to you — it's not a cost, it's a deposit.

 Can I cancel the GIC and get a refund?